Charmeh, South Khorasan

-Charmeh (چرمه) is a village in Ayask Rural District, in the Central District of Sarayan County, South Khorasan Province, Iran.
-At the 2006 census, its population was 1,209, in 351 families.
+Charmeh (چرمه) is a village in Aysak Rural District of Aysak District (Note: Known before 2008 as the Central District of Sarayan County) in Sarayan County, South Khorasan province, Iran.

+Demographics

 Population

-According to the census of 2016, the population of this village was seven hundred and fifty seven people.
+At the time of the 2006 National Census, the village's population was 1,209 in 351 households.
+The following census in 2011 counted 835 people in 287 households.
+The 2016 census measured the population of the village as 757 people in 291 households.

 Economy

-The economy of this village is based on the cultivation of saffron, pomegranate and jujube.
+The economy of this village is based on the cultivation of saffron, pomegranate, and jujube.